tanveerkhan87/InspireMe/README.md

 **InspireMe** is a beautiful, inspirational quotes app built with Flutter.
 It helps users stay motivated with uplifting quotes every day.
-The app is designed with elegant animations, mood-based themes (light/dark), and smooth UX.
+The app is designed with elegant animations, mood-based themes (light/dark), and smooth UI.

 ### ✨ Features